ashamedbit/AddressWatcher/README.md

 ### Building docker image

-First clone this repo, and enter the root directory of the project.
+First, clone this repo, and enter the root directory of the project.

 You can now build the environment required for the tool from using the Dockerfile included by running the following command:
 ```bash